Strunzdesign/snet-gateway/doc/protocol.md

 ## Framing modes
 The C++-based gateway software offers two framing modes:
-- the legacy *escaping-based mode*, that involves a HDLC-like framing and escaping, and
+- the legacy *escaping-based framin mode*, that involves a HDLC-like framing and escaping, and
-- the preferred *length-based mode*, that preceeds each payload with a length field.
+- the preferred *length-based framing mode*, that preceeds each payload with a length field.

-Both modes are explained in the following.
+Both framing modes are explained in the following.
 Both use the same TCP port of the gateway.

 ### Deprecated: the escaping-based framing mode
-The *escaping-based* mode is the legacy mode that existed before the C++-based gateway software was created.
-It is still the only protocol offered by its predecessor, a Java-based gateway software.
-Before having a deeper look into the details of this protocol, have in mind that it is **DEPRECATED** and that you **SHOULD NOT** use it for any new gateway client!
+The *escaping-based framing mode* is the legacy mode that existed before the C++-based gateway software was created.
+It is still the only framing mode offered by its predecessor, a Java-based gateway software.
+Before having a deeper look into the details of this framing mode, have in mind that it is **DEPRECATED** and that you **SHOULD NOT** use it for any new gateway client!
 It has some severe design issues as depicted in the following.

 The idea of how to assemble frames from a stream of bytes was borrowed from the "High-level Data-Link